You can create your own library and, optionally, add it to the Simulink® Library

 prompt and name for the new check box to

 When you close a library, it becomes locked for editing.
 When you next open it, unlock it if you want to make changes to it.
 Click the lock badge in the lower-left corner of the library to unlock it.
-Additionally, if you try to modify a locked library, a dialog box prompts you to unlock it.
+Additionally, if you try to modify a locked library, a message prompts you to unlock it.

 You can unlock a library programmatically.
+At the MATLAB command prompt, enter:

 By default, a user of the blocks in your library can disable the link to library blocks.
 If you want to control editing of linked blocks and prevent the block user from disabling links, you can lock links to your library.
 Locking library links prevents the user from making any changes to the block instances.